Cyb3rW1z/Operating-System-Security-/README.md

 # Operating-System-Security-

-Using the input file attached, which is names as file.txt
+Using the input file attached, which is referred to as file.txt

 ``Algorithm PRs output:``